tilery/utilery/docs/config.md

 crendentials and the paths of the YAML recipe(s).

-A [recipe](#recipes) is a YAML file that describres how to request data to PostgreSQL; you'll have at least one, but you can have has many as you want.
+A [recipe](#recipes) is a YAML file that describres how to request data to PostgreSQL; you'll have at least one, but you can have as many as you want.

 ## Python configuration

 This is a normal python file.
-You need to set a environment variable so that Utilery knows where to look for it:
+You need to set an environment variable so that Utilery knows where to look for it:

     export UTILERY_SETTINGS=/home/tile/local.py